 • Service (witnessing Christ’s life of service through projects that assist those in need)

 Regular and active participation in the Sunday Eucharist is central to our faith and is the foundation of Confirmation preparation.
-As such, our Sunday 5pm Youth Mass is the centerpiece of our Confirmation program; all other components supplement regular and active participation in the Eucharist.
-From the music, to the homilies, to the Spirit-filled sense of vibrancy and joy, the Sunday 5pm liturgy is designed to touch the hearts and minds of our young people and draw them closer to God and the Church.
+As such, our Sunday 5pm Youth Mass is the centerpiece of our Confirmation programs; all other components supplement the regular and active participation in the Eucharist.
+From the music, to the homilies, to the Spirit-filled sense of vibrancy and joy, the Sunday 5pm Youth Mass is designed to touch the hearts and minds of our young people and draw them closer to God and the Church.

-Classroom work, driven by the Dynamic Catholic curriculum, supplements participation in the Sunday liturgy, and fosters in our students a well-developed understanding of the faith.
-Classes meet as scheduled (usually once or twice a month) following the Sunday 5pm Youth Mass.
+Classroom work supplements participation in the Sunday liturgy, and fosters in our students a well-developed understanding of the faith.
+Classes meet as scheduled around the Sunday 5pm Youth Mass.

-A Spiritual Retreat, held in the Confirmation II year, assists the candidates in becoming people of prayer, and is integral to the preparation for the Sacrament.
+A Spiritual Retreat assists the candidates in becoming people of prayer, and is integral to the preparation for the Sacrament.

 The Christian Service component of the program challenges the candidates to model Jesus’ life of service.
 These projects help to foster an understanding of the centrality of service in the Christian life.